 FROM THE NORTH: take I-91 South to exit 1, go south (right) on rte 5 toward Guilford, and in less than a mile, turn right in front of the Guilford Country Store onto Guilford Center Rd.
 Follow that for a little less than 2 miles, and turn left onto Weatherhead Hollow Rd.
 Follow that for about six miles until you pass Weatherhead Hollow Pond (a large pond on your left).
 You will see the Franklin Farm (and farm store) on your right.
 Just after that is Packer Corners Rd on the right.
 Take that for 1.6 miles, then turn right onto S. Belden Hill Rd.
 You will pass our small refurbished schoolhouse on the corner ("Schoolhouse No. 10"), then a gray barn on the right, then you'll see a white house and red barn.
 That's me!
 Park on the side of the road or near the barn.

-FROM THE SOUTH: Take I-91 North to Exit 28b in Bernardston Massachusetts, and go left from the off-ramp.
+FROM THE SOUTH: Take I-91 North to Exit 28b in Bernardston Massachusetts, and go right from the off-ramp.
 Turn right (North) when the road dead-ends into Route 5.
 After several miles, turn left on Keets Brook Rd. and follow it through the valley until it comes to Weatherhead Hollow Rd.
 Turn left and pass the Franklin Farm, then take a right on Packer Corners Rd. and follow that for 1.6 miles.
 Turn right onto S. Belden Hill Rd.
 Our refurbished schoolhouse ("Schoolhouse No. 10") is on the corner, then a gray barn on the right, then a white house and red barn.
 Park on the side of the road or near the barn.

 For a charming local accommodation, see Schoolhouse Number 10 (our 2-BR refurbished 18th century schoolhouse).